mmuller88/mmblog/content/aws-ai-json/index.md

 ## Conclusion

 Working with AWS Bedrock AI is incredibly enjoyable.
 The field is constantly evolving, and there is always something new to learn.
-In this post, I demonstrated how to obtain a pure JSON response from AWS Bedrock Claude 2.
+In this post, I demonstrated how to obtain a pure JSON response from AWS Bedrock Claude 2.1.
 As AI technology continues to advance rapidly, you may not encounter this issue in the future.
-However, if you are working with Claude 2, be sure to refer to the [documentation](https://docs.anthropic.com/claude/docs) for more information.
+However, if you are working with Claude 2.1 or newer, be sure to refer to the [documentation](https://docs.anthropic.com/claude/docs) for more information.

 I hope you found this post helpful, and I look forward to sharing more with you in the future.